 In 1971, the KGB (allegedly) made an attempt to murder Aleksandr Solzhenitsyn in his home using a biological agent (ricin) through gel-based delivery method.

-The attempt was near successful – it made him intensely ill, but failed in killing him.
+The attempt was near successful.
+It made him intensely ill, but failed to kill him.

 In determining other methods to “deal with” Aleksandr, they finalized on deporting him.
 They deported him directly to West Germany.
 During this forced relocation, the KGB found the manuscript for the first book of the Gulag Archipelago.